cloudfoundry/cf-mysql-release/docs/proxy.md

 ## All new connections are routed to the same node ##

 The current proxy implementation is [Switchboard](https://github.com/pivotal-cf-experimental/switchboard).
 It proxies TCP connections between the client and nodes of the MariaDB Galera Cluster.
-Preferably, all connections should be routed to a single node; when that node fails the proxy should fail over to a different node.
+All connections will be routed to a single active node; when that node fails the proxy should fail over to a different node.
 The proxy is configured to behave in this manner out of the box.

 It should be noted that in the current configuration, it is only guaranteed that a **single** proxy node will behave this way.
 When we deploy multiple proxy nodes, there is a small probability that multiple proxy instances will route connections to different nodes and violate the desired invariant that all connections are routed to the same MariaDB node.
 This is a known issue, and we are currently exploring methods to circumvent it.

 ## Connection handling with Healthcheck

-The proxy queries an http healthcheck process co-located on the database node when determining where to route traffic.
-If the healthcheck process returns http status code 200 the node is considered healthy and will be considered as a candidate for new connections if the proxy fails over.
-If the healthcheck returns http status code 503 the node is considered unhealthy and will not be considered for new connections if the proxy fails over.
-Clients with existing connections to the newly-unhealthy database node will find the connection severed, and are expected to make a reconnect attempt.
+The proxy queries an HTTP healthcheck process, co-located on the database node, when determining where to route traffic.
+If the healthcheck process returns HTTP status code of 200, the node is considered healthy.
+In the case of failover, it will be considered as a candidate for new connections.
+If the healthcheck returns HTTP status code 503, the node is considered unhealthy.
+Clients with existing connections to a newly-unhealthy database node will find the connection severed, and are expected to make a reconnect attempt.
 At this point the proxy will route this new connection to a healthy node, assuming such a node exists.

 ## Connection handling on MariaDB failure ##

-The observations below are verifications of use cases only where connections are dropped due to the MariaDB process dying.

 ### MariaDB process on a node dies ###